Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

 Copy or merge the two files to corresponding paths into `~/.config/nvim/`.

-- #link("https://github.com/Myriad-Dreamin/tinymist/tree/main/editors/neovim/config/autocmds.lua")[Autocmds file] will help associate `.typ` file extension to `typst` filetype.
+- #link("https://github.com/Myriad-Dreamin/tinymist/tree/main/editors/neovim/config/autocmds.lua")[Autocmds file] will help associate the `.typ` file extension with the `typst` filetype.
 - #link("https://github.com/Myriad-Dreamin/tinymist/tree/main/editors/neovim/plugins/tinymist.lua")[Plugin file] will help start tinymist for buffers with the `typst` filetype.

 Then, check and restart Neovim.